WHERE WE ALL STARTED

 THE YMCA IN GENERAL

 The YMCA (Young Men’s Christian Association) began in Great Britain 1844 in response to the needs of young men seeking refuge from the streets of London during the Industrial Revolution.
-Since then, it has grown into a global non-profit organization focused on helping people of all backgrounds reach their potential.
+The Y reached the United States in 1851, and since then, it has grown into a global non-profit organization (in 199 nations!) focused on helping people of all backgrounds reach their potential.

 The Y is responsible for the inventions of: